 Campus Programs

-The St. Vincent Behavioral Health Campus (SVBHC) is a transformative initiative, addressing critical gaps in LA’s behavioral health continuum.
+The St. Vincent Behavioral Health Campus (SVBHC) is a transformative initiative, addressing critical gaps in LA’s behavioral health continuum of care.

-Located in the Westlake Village neighborhood and in immediate proximity to MacArthur Park.
+Located in the Westlake neighborhood, in immediate proximity to MacArthur Park.

 Spanning 1,000,000 square feet across multiple buildings and 1,200 parking spaces on 336,857 square feet of centrally located land, the cost-effective rehabilitation of this existing medical campus will be completed in phases, between April-November 2027.